 Get free bicycle maintenance, training and advice from the Broadgate Bike Station team every first and third Thursday of the month, 8am-4pm, in Finsbury Avenue Square.
+And on Thursday 19th January, City Of London police will be on hand to provide security marking and offer advice on how to keep your bike safe from 8-10am.

 Whether you're a regular cycle commuter, or you're thinking of starting, we can give you all the help and advice you might need.
 Broadgate Bike Station is run by the London Cycling Campaign - experts in urban cycling.
 The London Cycling Campaign aim to help all London's cyclists and campaign for a city that has safe space for cycling.